 Discounted Business Class Tickets to Guangzhou

-Relish Guangzhou First Class Deals to Baiyun International
+Relish Guangzhou Business Class Deals to Baiyun International

 With its proximity to downtown Guangzhou, the airport is an excellent landing point.
 Getting to town from the airport is easy with a variety of ground transportation options.
 While taxis, shuttles and airport buses are plentiful, the city’s relatively new subway/metro system is a popular choice.
 The Airport South Metro Station is accessed via the airport’s lower level.
 Line 3 of the Metro takes passengers to downtown Guangzhou and most of the city’s favorite landmarks.
 Some of these attractions near Line 3 include: